Paden-Little/LittleObsidian/C++/C++ Basic Syntax.md

-C++ is in the basic C family of languages
+C++ is in the basic C family of languages which does lorem ipsum stuff and things